4766 Lincoln Ave, Oakland, CA 94602

 Oakland is full of surprises and things to do.
 It is known for its diversity, culture, and shockingly, its gnome population!
 These rascally creatures can be found throughout the Bay Area.
 In 2012, an anonymous man started painting gnomes on little wooden boards and nailing them to the bottom of utility poles.
 The practice of displaying these gnomes has become quite popular.

 Now there are over 6,000 gnomes scattered throughout Oakland.
 Almost every street has a gnome, and each gnome has a unique fashion.
-In 2020 it is not uncommon to see a gnome sporting its favorite facemask to protect it from Covid-19.

 Sports